Lemonaidsss/oop-2021-finalproject-studentmanagement/README.md

 # oop-2021-finalproject-studentmanagement
-//Adrian Ramirez //STI College Baguio /In partial fullfillment of for the requirements for the subject Object Oriented Programming/
+//Adrian Ramirez //STI College Baguio /In partial fullfillment of the requirements for the subject Object Oriented Programming/